How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 • What are presence requirements for D3 vs Golden vs D7?

-Golden Visa has the lowest presence demands, with only short annual stays needed — 7 days per year.
+The Golden Visa has the lowest presence demands, with only short annual stays needed — 7 days per year.
 D7 and D3 generally follow the standard rule: absences should not exceed 6 consecutive months or 8 months in total per card period.
-However, D3 allows more flexibility where international work under a Portuguese host is properly documented.
+And the Global Talent Programme allows more flexibility where international work under a Portuguese host is properly documented.

 • Which route is best for EU mobility?